WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

   from prior packets.
 Clients MUST send full values until such time as they receive an acknowledgement of the media packet containing a full value, and after that, SHOULD send truncated values.
-For video, if the media is an intra-frame, the full value MUST be present.
+For video, if the media is an intra-frame, the full value MUST be present. (tag = 1)

 * The truncated timestamp, which provides the wall clock time in ms of when the first sample of media in the chunk was recorded.
 Like